David-rel/Projects-I-Want-to-Do/README.md

 ## projects Im wokring on

 - school robotics website
+- Pairmony
+- LLM Modal for my school

 ## what I want to work on as well

-- Blogging
 - better personal webpage
 - build a work eval AI generator
-- website that uses AI
 - home work calculator
-- another social media clone